 In common with many not-for-profit organizations, the Foundation derives revenue from donations and fundraising activities the completeness of which is not susceptible to satisfactory audit verification.
 Accordingly, verification of these revenues was limited to the amounts recorded in the records of the Foundation.
-Therefore, we were not able to determine whether any adjustments might be necessary to revenue, excess (deficiency) of revenues over expenses, and cash flows from operations for the years ended March 31, 2022 and 2021, and current assets and net assets as at March 31, 2022 and 2021.
-Our independent auditor's report pertaining to the Foundation's financial statements as at and for the year ended March 31, 2021, presented as comparative figures in the accompanying financial statements, included a qualified opinion for the same matter occurring in that year.
+Therefore, we were not able to determine whether any adjustments might be necessary to revenue, excess (deficiency) of revenues over expenses, and cash flows from operations for the years ended March 31, 2023 and 2022, and current assets and net assets as at March 31, 2023 and 2022.
+Our independent auditor's report pertaining to the Foundation's financial statements as at and for the year ended March 31, 2022 presented as comparative figures within the accompanying financial statements, included a qualified opinion for the same matter occurring in that year.